Abidsyed25/Code-Assist/README.md

 option-2 : Move to Frontend folder

-run below command to run it locally
+run below commands to run it locally

 ```bash